catalinpit/hashnode/cktjqu8ec00712ws1h5fua3ff.md

 I hope these portfolios help with inspiration, and you are ready to build your new portfolio.
 Or improve the existing one.

 *By the way, if you are looking to learn how to code, you can use these resources to [learn to code for free](https://catalins.tech/20-best-places-to-learn-programming-for-free).
 Also, you can use these resources to [learn JavaScript](https://catalins.tech/best-resources-to-learn-javascript-as-a-beginner).*

+> Learn how to build an awesome portfolio like the ones above with the [complete Web & Mobile designer course](https://academy.zerotomastery.io/a/aff_7c7tybww/external?affcode=441520_zj_tadya).